JorgeEvangelista500/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+   is a tree like structured javascript object, containing all the html, css and javascript, referred as Document Object model .

 2. What is an event?
+   any user interaction with the site is considered an event.

 3. What is an event listener?

+and event listener is a function that takes two argument, and event and a callback function as to what is to happened when such event happens.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? one reason we would convert a NodeList into an array is to be able to have access to the array methods, such as .map.

 5. What is a component?
+   is a element of a larger whole, html,css or javascript working together in a reusable manner.